|Full Text Guidelines||Summary of Changes||Scientific Publications & Appendices||Pocket Guidelines||Archive||Panel|

-- Hyperprolactinemia (HP), caused by prolactin-secreting pituitary adenomas (prolactinomas) (microprolactinomas < 10 mm in diameter vs. macroprolactinomas) or drug-induced (by dopamine-antagonistic effects of substances such as phenothiazine, imipramine, risperidone and metoclopramide); additional causes may be chronic renal failure or hypothyroidism.
+- Hyperprolactinemia (HP), caused by prolactin-secreting pituitary adenomas (prolactinomas) (microprolactinomas < 10 mm in diameter vs. macroprolactinomas) or drug-induced (by dopamineantagonistic effects of substances such as phenothiazine, imipramine, risperidone and metoclopramide); additional causes may be chronic renal failure or hypothyroidism.
 Testosterone levels may however be normal despite the presence of a prolactinoma .

-- Isolated (formerly termed idiopathic) hypogonadotrophic hypogonadism (IHH).
+- Isolated (formerly termed idiopathic) or congenital hypogonadotrophic hypogonadism (IHH, CHH).

-- Kallmann syndrome (hypogonadotrophic hypogonadism with anosmia, genetically determined, prevalence one in 10,000 males).
+- Kallmann’s syndrome (hypogonadotrophic hypogonadism with anosmia, genetically determined, prevalence one in 10,000 males).

-These disorders are characterised by disturbed hypothalamic secretion (low LH and FSH) or low levels of gonadatropin-releasing hormone (GnRH), as a pathophysiology common to the diseases, resulting in impairment of pituitary LH and FSH secretion.
-An additional inborn error of migration and homing of GnRH-secreting neurons results in Kallmann syndrome [23,24].
+These disorders are characterised by disturbed hypothalamic secretion (low LH and FSH) or low levels of gonadatropin-releasing hormone (GnRH).
+An inborn error of migration and homing of GnRH-secreting neurons results in Kallmann’s syndrome [27,28].
 The most important symptom is the constitutional delay of puberty: it is the most common cause of delayed puberty (pubertas tarda) .
 Other rare forms of secondary hypogonadism are listed in Table 2.

 Combined primary and secondary testicular failure results in low testosterone levels and variable gonadotropin levels.
 Gonadotropin levels depend predominantly on primary or secondary failure.
-What has been labelled as late-onset hypogonadism and age-related hypogonadism is comprised of three types of hypogonadism and formally secondary hypogonadism is the most prevalent [26,27].
-It should however be stated that low testosterone and low gonadotropin levels do not exclude a compromised gonadal response to LH stimulation as has been demonstrated in obesity, corticosteroid induced hypogonadism etc.
+What has also been labelled as late-onset hypogonadism and age-related hypogonadism is comprised of these two types of hypogonadism [30-32].

 The classification of hypogonadism has therapeutic implications.
-In patients with secondary hypogonadism, hormonal stimulation with human chorionic gonadotropin (hCG) and FSH or alternatively pulsatile GnRH treatment can restore fertility in most cases [29,30].
-Detailed evaluation may for example detect pituitary tumours, systemic disease, or testicular tumours.
+In patients with secondary hypogonadism, hormonal stimulation with hCG and FSH or alternatively pulsatile GnRH treatment can restore fertility in most cases [34,35].
+Detailed evaluation may, for example, detect pituitary tumours, systemic disease, or testicular tumours.
 Combined forms of primary and secondary hypogonadism can be observed in ageing, mostly obese men, with a concomitant age-related decline in testosterone levels resulting from defects in testicular as well as hypothalamic-pituitary function.

 Causes of deficiency